 Melbourne-based brand Obus Clothing produces 80% of its products in Australia, but its shoes are mostly produced in Spain.
 Saying that, the brand is wholly committed to sustainable production and manufacturing and takes the necessary steps to make sure that its offshore suppliers are too.
 The shoes are a range of boots and classic block heels that are perfect for work and fun (just like the Obus clothing range).
 Prices range between $229-$289.

-R.M Williams is no longer an Australian-owned company, but the majority of the brand’s footwear is still handmade in Adelaide.
+R.M Williams is once again an Australian-owned company, and the majority of the brand’s quality footwear is still handmade in South Australia.
 The classic R.M leather boots are known for their quality and the brand offers repairs on worn and damaged shoes for a fraction of the cost – replacing the heel and sole after years of use.
 It’s worth investing in a pair of these classic kicks.